e-j-w/SpecFitter/README.md

 ## Description

-A spectrum/histogram viewer and fitter app, with functionality inspired by the `gf3` program for gamma-ray spectroscopy in the [RadWare](https://radware.phy.ornl.gov/) software package.
+A spectrum viewer and fitter app, suitable for gamma-ray spectroscopy or similar work.
 Uses [GTK](https://www.gtk.org/) to provide smooth rendering and (hopefully) an easy to understand interface.

 ## Screenshot